Child Custody Final Hearing Process

 The Final Hearing process

-• Opening – each party is given an opportunity to make an opening address to the Court at the beginning of the Final Hearing.
+• Opening – at the beginning of the Final Hearing, each party is given an opportunity to make an opening address to the Court.

-• This means that the person applying can state what they want the Ccourt to decide after the final hearing.
+• This means the person applying can state what they want the Court to decide after the Final Hearing.
 The person responding can also state their desired outcome.
-If there is a lawyer for the children involved, they can also express their preferences to the Court.
-Each party will also summarise the evidence that supports the Orders they are seeking.
+If a lawyer for the children is involved, they can also express their preferences to the Court.
+Each party will also summarise the evidence supporting the Orders they seek.

 • Evidence in Chief – this stage allows each party to present the evidence they’d like the Court to consider.
-This evidence is part of the party’s written statement, along with statements from any witnesses supporting that party.
+This evidence is part of the party’s written statement and statements from any witnesses supporting that party.
 Oral evidence in chief is occasionally allowed.
 However, typically, a party must include everything they want the Court to consider in an Affidavit.

 • In some situations, the Court may listen to the Independent Children’s Lawyer or the Respondent’s case before anything else.

 • Cross-Examination – during cross-examination, you are given the opportunity to question the other party, and the other party’s witnesses, about their evidence.
-If you are legally represented, your lawyer or barrister will do this for you.
+Your lawyer or barrister will do this for you if you are legally represented.

-• This questioning aims to demonstrate to the Court the strengths or weaknesses of the particular witness’ evidence.
+• This questioning aims to demonstrate the strengths or weaknesses of the particular witness’ evidence to the Court.
 The other parties can also cross-examine you and your witnesses.
-At this stage, any inconsistencies in a witness’s evidence are brought to light.
+Any inconsistencies in a witness’s evidence are brought to light at this stage.

 • Re-Examination – after cross-examination, witnesses can clarify any issues that arose.
 The witness cannot give the Court new information but can explain additional matters that came up during cross-examination.

-• Closing – each party is able to provide a closing address to the Court.
+• Closing – each party can provide a closing address to the Court.
 Each party will give the Court a summary of the important points of the evidence that supports their case.
-In a closing address, each party presents their case and relevant legislation and case law to persuade the Court to make the desired Orders.
+In a closing address, each party presents their case, relevant legislation, and case law to persuade the Court to make the desired Orders.

 Following a Final Hearing, in almost all cases the Court will reserve its decision until a later date.
 In most circumstances, the interim orders that were on foot at the time of the Final Hearing will remain in force.
 It can take several months, possibly even longer, before the Court hands down its Judgement.
 At that time, the Court will make Orders on a final basis and will provide a justification for those Orders, known as a Judgement.